 Floor Standing Saws

-If we categorize by design, the floor standing band saw ones are the options that take up the most space.
+If categorized by design, the floor standing band saw ones are the options that take up the most space.
 Floor standing saws are band saws with a heavy-duty stand.

 Benchtop Band Saws